Jim Carter (American football)

-James Charles Carter (born October 18, 1948) is a former American football player who played linebacker for the Green Bay Packers in the National Football League (NFL) from 1970 through 1978.
-He attended South Saint Paul High School and the University of Minnesota.
+James Charles Carter (October 18, 1948 – November 23, 2023) was an American professional football player who was a linebacker for the Green Bay Packers of the National Football League (NFL) from 1970 through 1978.
+He attended South Saint Paul High School and played college football for the Minnesota Golden Gophers.

-He was a 10 letterman in high school and played hockey, football, and baseball, gaining All-America recognition in football and hockey.
+Carter was a 10 letterman in high school and played hockey, football, and baseball, gaining All-America recognition in football and hockey.

-Carter was a fullback on the 1967 MN Gopher football team that was Co-Big Ten Champion; he captained the 1969 Gopher team and led the team in scoring.
+At the University of Minnesota, Carter was a fullback on the 1967 Golden Gophers team that was Co-Big Ten Champion; he captained the 1969 Gopher team and led the team in scoring.
 In addition to being a 3-year starter in football, Carter played two years of varsity hockey for the Golden Gophers and was later drafted by the St. Paul Fighting Saints.
 He decided to pursue a football career rather than hockey and he was drafted in the 3rd round by the Green Bay Packers in the 1970 NFL draft.
 Although he played only on offense in college, the Packers drafted Jim to play linebacker.
 He signed with Green Bay and played 9 seasons for the Packers and was defensive captain from 1973 through 1976.
 He was selected to play middle linebacker for the NFC in the Pro Bowl after the 1973 season.

 Jim Carter is in the University of Minnesota Hall of Fame, the South St. Paul Sports Hall of Fame, the Mancini’s (St. Paul) Hall of Fame, and the Minnesota Old Timer’s Football Association Hall of Fame.